 - Was there someone that went above and beyond in helping make the big day a success?
 (This would be the perfect time to give them an extra special shoutout.)

 - Is there something the guests should be made aware of?
-(If you're planning something special or unconventional and want the guests to be ready for it, this would be the time to let them know.)
+(Prep your guests if you're planning something special or unconventional.)

 - How will you invite everyone to meet your toast?
-(A traditional cultural or regional call to action like cheers, l'chaim, prost, etc. are always classics.)
+(A traditional, cultural call to action like cheers, l'chaim, prost, etc. are always classics.)

 - Did anything unexpected happen during the day's events?
 (You can take this moment to lightheartedly mention it and diffuse it, if need be.)